The Annual Conference for Excellence in Undergraduate Research, Entrepreneurship and Creative Achievement (EURECA)

 The Architectural Design Show is an opportunity to share students' innovations in design solutions and spatial innovations.

 Students majoring in architectural engineering and design programs

 Undergraduate Poster Session

-This session invites undergraduate students to present their research using posters.
-Research posters are a common medium of presentation that engages a "walking" audience through text and attractive visuals.
+This session invites undergraduate students to present their research and other forms of project work that demonstrate critical analysis and sound arguments using posters.
+Academic posters are a common medium of presentation that engages a "walking" audience through text and attractive visuals.
 The idea should be complete and self-explanatory so that a viewer would understand the poster, even in the absence of a presenter.

 - All undergraduate students, in any major